FlashSparkPro/spark-cli-docker/README.md

 - The container uses Node.js 18 with Yarn 4.5.0
 - The Spark CLI tool is automatically built during the Docker image creation
 - All necessary dependencies are included in the container
+- This project uses the FlashSparkPro fork of the Spark repository by default
+- Always verify the source code and repository you're using